Javo2205/marvel-heroes/README.md

 # List of Heroes Application
-This project is a simple Angular application that displays a list of heroes, allows users to add new heroes, and view hero details.
+This project is a simple Angular application that displays a list of heroes, allows users to edit a name heroe, and view hero details.

 ## Table of Contents
 * [Prerequisites](#prerequisites)